 There are many donation opportunities from donating funds to help build the program to donating pre-cut kits for the various projects.

 Click on the Team List to see if there is a team in your area.

 We are a non-profit public education corporation registered in Oregon.
-We are in the process of obtaining an Internal Revenue Service designation as a 501(c)(3) charity so that your donations may be tax deductible for the 2017 filing year.
+We are a 501(c)(3) charity so that your donations may be tax deductible.